everscale-org/docs/src/spec/10-abi.md

 ### Fields

-It describes internal structure of the smart contracts data.
-This section helps to decode contract data with Ever SDK function [decode_account_data](https://github.com/tonlabs/ever-sdk/blob/ed05ce7b9305d0e825616efb8e9295b63406b8bb/docs/reference/types-and-methods/mod_abi.md#decode_account_data)
+This section describes internal structure of the smart contracts data.

-Structure of the smart contract data is described as a list of variables names with corresponding data types.
+Data structure is described as a list of variables' names with corresponding data types.
 It includes contract state variables and some internal contract specific hidden variables.
 They are listed in the order in which they are stored in the data field of the contract.
 Example for a Solidity contract [BankClient](https://github.com/tonlabs/samples/blob/master/solidity/5_BankClient.sol):